-As a member of the Committee on Agriculture, Stacey works to ensure the Virgin Islands and other rural communities receive adequate funding for necessary programs aimed at rural development and programs that provide needed supplemental assistance to hardworking families.
+Similarly, during her tenure as a member of the Committee on Agriculture, Mrs. Plaskett has sat on multiple subcommittees including, Commodity Exchanges, Energy and Credit, Livestock and Foreign Agriculture and chaired the largest Agriculture subcommittee– Biotechnology, Horticulture and Research.
+On these committees, Congresswoman Plaskett has worked to ensure that the Virgin Islands and other rural communities receive adequate funding for necessary rural development programs including public infrastructure development, access to high-speed broadband, and small business support.
+Mrs. Plaskett has advocated to protect programs that provide needed supplemental assistance to hardworking families.

 Most recently, Congresswoman Plaskett launched the Congressional Caucus on Black Innovation (CCBI) with her colleagues Reps.
 Ritchie Torres (NY-15) and Marilyn Strickland (WA-10) to advance the goal of Black founders and innovators having equitable access and advancing Black economic sustainability, ownership and mobility.
 Congresswoman Plaskett and her fellow CCBI co-chairs will work to engage policymakers to advance the technological, creative, economic and social impacts of Black innovators across industries—with a special emphasis on technology, fintech and the future of work.